madisonbullard/sst-zero-template/README.md

     - See a list of PIDs, copy the first one
     - `kill -9 <PID>`
   - Then try restarting the Zero server.
+### Production deployment
+- This repo isn't quite set up for prod deploys yet.
+There are a few `throw new Error()` in the codebase that should catch all the places that need updates to support a prod deployment.
+Most are just populating the correct env vars for prod.

 ## Native App
 - This template uses [One](https://onestack.dev/) just because thats what my app was using when I made this template.